Influential dancer, mime artist Lindsay Kemp dies at 80

 She wrote on the film's Facebook page that "I'm so sorry to tell you Lindsay passed away last night ... he was very happy and it was very sudden."

-Kemp was born in 1938 and formed his dance company in the 1960s.
+Kemp, who often performed in stark-white face makeup and dramatic costumes, was born in 1938 and formed his dance company in the 1960s.
 He is credited with helping Bowie create his Ziggy Stardust persona and teaching Bush to dance.
+He choreographed and performed during Bowie's celebrated Ziggy Stardust concerts in London in 1972, and also made cameo appearances in the films "The Wicker Man" and "Velvet Goldmine."

+ANSA reported that Kemp directed a dance course at Livorno's Goldoni Theater, and was until recently working on a social theater project that he had hoped would be put on in Como, Italy, in September.

+"His (performance) was pure poetry in motion that was able to astonish for its uniqueness and originality," said Dario Nardella, mayor of Florence.
+He added that while Kemp had worked with some of the world's greatest stars, he always helped train new generations to whom "he always tried to transmit, with generosity and humanity, his art" which was never "banal, never taken for granted."